TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 !!!
 Note:
 	When submitting concurrent jobs user must ensure that the `--app-name` parameter is different for each concurrent job.
 If two applications with the same name are submitted concurrently, the job fails and an error is reported, as the job server maintains a map of the application names and jar files used for that application.

-The program is compiled into a jar file (**quickstart.jar**) and submitted to jobs server as shown below.
+The program must be compiled and bundled as a jar file and submitted to jobs server as shown below.

 ```scala
 $ bin/snappy-job.sh submit  \